-- 29.02 Leave of absence without loss of pay, seniority and all benefits shall be granted to employees whenever the Employer requests, in writing, that the employee take designated courses and/or examinations.
-The cost of the course and/or any examination fee and reasonable expenses incurred in taking the course and/or examination shall be paid by the Employer. - 29.03 After three (3) years' continuous service, an employee may request an unpaid leave of absence to take educational courses subject to the following provisions: - (a) The employee shall give the longest possible advance notice in writing.
+30.02 Leave of absence without loss of pay, seniority and all benefits shall be granted to employees whenever the Employer requests, in writing, that the employee take designated courses and/or examinations.
+The cost of the course and/or any examination fee and reasonable expenses incurred in taking the course and/or examination shall be paid by the Employer.

+30.03 After three (3) years' continuous service, an employee may request an unpaid leave of absence to take educational courses subject to the following provisions:

+- (a) The employee shall give the longest possible advance notice in writing.
 Where an employee requests an unpaid leave of absence in excess of four (4) calendar months, such employee shall make every effort to give two (2) calendar months' advance notice in writing of such request. - (b) Every effort shall be made by the Employer to comply with such requests, providing that replacements to ensure proper operation of the department can be found. - (c) Notices granting such requests shall be given by the Employer in writing.

-ARTICLE 30 - JURY DUTY
+ARTICLE 31 - JURY DUTY

-Any regular employee, who is required for jury selection, jury duty, coroner's inquest or who is subpoenaed to serve as a witness in a court action, (not being himself/herself a party to the proceeding), on a day when he/she would normally have worked, will be reimbursed by the Employer for the difference between the pay received in such duty and his/her regular straight time hourly rate of pay for his/her regularly scheduled hours of work.
+Any regular employee, who is required for jury selection, jury duty, coroner's inquest or who is subpoenaed to serve as a witness in a court action, (not being themself a party to the proceeding), on a day when they would normally have worked, will be reimbursed by the Employer up to a total of 10 (ten) days, for the difference between the pay received in such duty and their regularly scheduled hours of work.
 The employee will be required to furnish proof of performing such service and such duty pay received.